Blaiski/agileInsight.github.io/index.md

 ![Visualisation Keys](https://user-images.githubusercontent.com/31612240/178110883-e8c6295a-451f-4c2e-9f57-3fd93b2322e8.png)
 Above is an explanation of visualised code items, detailing the color mappings used; White for classes, brown for files, blueish-green for methods & functions, red for structs, pink for namespaces, and beige for folders.
 The grey platform is the workspace folder.
 The above visualisation was generated using 10 files of different languages, obtained from real-word open-source systems and placed in a single project folder for demonstration purposes.

->TODO: include a video with shour description.
-Include pics too.

-### 6. Interacting with your design items in source code (Contextual actions and artefact traceability)
->TODO: include mostly pics I think.

-### 7. Interacting with your visualised system
->TODO: include a video with shour description.

 ### 8. Find how the implementation of your issue or user story is distributed across your system
 >TODO: include a video with shour description.
 Include pics too.